UK Mortgages for Expats in Spain

 • Rental Income Assessment: Lenders will evaluate the potential rental income to ensure it covers the monthly mortgage payments and also require the rental income to exceed costs by between 125% to 145%.
 For example, if your monthly mortgage cost is £1,000, then the rental income will typically need to be between £1,250 and £1,450 – depending on the lender and your personal circumstances.

-• Property Management: Managing a buy to let property from overseas requires arrangements to be in place to manage the tenant and maintain the property – this is usual done via a Lettings Agent.
+• Property Management: Managing a buy to let property from overseas requires arrangements to be in place to manage the tenant and maintain the property – this is usually done via a lettings agent.

 Expat Mortgages UK Spain